 The Johan Castberg (formerly Skrugard) field is situated approximately 100 kilometres north of the Snøhvit-field in the Barents Sea.

 The Johan Castberg field development project’s resource base consists of the three oil discoveries Skrugard, Havis and Drivis, located in PL 532.
+The field is expected to come on stream in 2023 and will produce for 30 years.

 To achieve profitability in the project after the fall in the oil price in 2014-15, Equinor and the partners had to change the design concept and develop new solutions in order to be able to carry out the development.